pgdoc/PgDoc/README.md

 This will register several services in the dependency injection container including the `EntityStore` class.

 In ASP.NET Core applications, it is also recommended to register the  `InitializeDocumentStore` filter globally to ensure the `IDocumentStore` object is automatically initialized.
-Without this, the `IDocumentStore.Initialize` method must be called explicitely.
+Without this, the `IDocumentStore.Initialize` method must be called explicitly to open and configure the underlying database connection.

 ```csharp
 builder.Services.AddControllers(